Get involved with the Alt Protein Project

 The Alt Protein Project is a global student movement dedicated to turning universities into engines for alternative protein education, research, and innovation.
 Students at all stages of their training, from first-year undergraduate students to graduate students about to defend their dissertation, are the driving force behind the Alt Protein Project, which is building momentum at universities around the world.

 Students are the catalysts who can shape university priorities.
 From driving scientific inquiry that improves the sensory and functional qualities of new protein products to creating educational programs and establishing a talent pipeline for a growing industry, universities will be a cornerstone of the alternative protein ecosystem.
+Check out the APP impact page for key examples of the incredible work APP chapters are already doing on their campuses.

 The Good Food Institute established the Alt Protein Project so that motivated, visionary students could lead their universities to transform the way we produce food — creating a system that is sustainable, secure, and just.